https://github.com/atykhonov/google-translate.git

 google-translate-default-target-language

-If the variable google-translate-default-source-language
+If the variable google-translate-default-source-language is set

 to a non-NIL value, the source language won't be queried and that